Interactify/dpo-cms/public/cms/_work/work.md

 subtitle: Contemporary and Innovative
 image: /cms/images/MicSmall.jpg
 text: >-
-  DPO Sound Design is a Copenhagen-based studio focusing on  contemporary music production, audio branding and innovative sound design for advertising and film.
-The studio was founded in 2017 by Daniel Porcelli who holds a Bachelor’s degree in Sound Design and Media Sonic Communication.
+  DPO Sound Design is a Copenhagen-based studio founded in 2017 by Daniel Porcelli, a qualified sound designer with a Bachelor’s Degree in Media Sonic Communication.
+We specialize in contemporary music production, innovative sound design and audio post production for advertising and film.
+We compose and produce music across all genres - from intimate piano melodies and futuristic electronics to heavy orchestral percussion, fusing music and sound design into modern sonic storytelling.
 ---